hashicorp/serf/website/source/docs/commands/leave.html.markdown

 layout: "docs"
 page_title: "Commands: Leave"
 sidebar_current: "docs-commands-leave"
+description: |-
+  The `serf leave` command triggers a graceful leave and shutdown of the agent.
+This is used to ensure other nodes see the agent as left instead of failed.
+Nodes that leave will not attempt to re-join the cluster on restarting with a snapshot.
 ---

 # Serf Leave

 Command: `serf leave`

-The leave command triggers a graceful leave and shutdown of the agent.
+The `serf leave` command triggers a graceful leave and shutdown of the agent.
 This is used to ensure other nodes see the agent as "left" instead of "failed".
 Nodes that leave will not attempt to re-join the cluster on restarting with a snapshot.

 ## Usage